canonical/k8s-snap/docs/src/snap/howto/install/lxd.md

 In this example, we will use [Microbot] as it provides a simple HTTP endpoint to expose.
 These steps can be applied to any other deployment.

-First, initialize the k8s cluster with
+First, initialise the k8s cluster with

 ```
 lxc exec k8s -- sudo k8s bootstrap